These are arguments put forward to justify putting restrictions on free trade. For example, import tariffs or quotas.

 - Raise revenue for the government.

-Import taxes can be used to raise money for the governmentt however this will only be a relatively small amount of money
+Import taxes can be used to raise money for the government however this will only be a relatively small amount of money

 - Help the Balance of Payments

-Reducing imports can help the current account.
-However in the long term this is likely to lead to retaliation
+Reducing imports can help the current account as it restricts imports.
+However in the long term this is likely to lead to retaliation and also cause lower exports so it might soon prove counter-productive.

 - Cultural Identity